 Manuscripts describing the design and usage of the software tools constructed by each team may be submitted to an appropriate journal such as the F1000Research hackathons channel, BMC Bioinformatics, GigaScience, Genome Research or PLoS Computational Biology.

-The first round of accepted applicants will be notified on Sept.
-17, and have until Sept.
-21 noon CDT to confirm their participation (especially qualified applicants or those traveling internationally may receive acceptances earlier).
-If you confirm, please make sure it is highly likely you can attend, as confirming and not attending prevents other data scientists from attending this event.
+If you confirm your acceptance, please make sure it is highly likely you can attend, as confirming and not attending prevents other data scientists from attending this event.
 Please include a monitored email address, in case there are follow-up questions.

 Note: Participants will need to bring their own laptop to this program.
 A working knowledge of scripting (e.g., Shell, Python, R) is useful but not necessary to be successful in this event.
 Employment of higher level scripting or programming languages may also be useful.